 This is a part of New Zealand where a true, strong and hard-kept Māori presence can be experienced: it’s distinctive, rural and worthy of respect.
 If you’ve seen the internationally acclaimed Whale Rider, which was filmed largely at Whangarā, one of the eastern bays here, well, it’ll give you an idea of the texture of the place.
 But you’ve got to come here to get how it is here, you hear?

 The road is a story in itself.
 Carved by sheer determination out of this rugged landscape it is often steep, narrow and unashamedly challenging, whether you’re taking it on by car, bike or campervan.
 And watch out for horses – while they are part of the exotic landscape, they are also a genuine mode of transport in this rugged, rural haven.
 If you’re around over Christmas/New Year the Tolaga Bay Beach Races are legendary and will give you a real taste of why this region is so different and delightful.
-And if you don’t stop for a fish off Tolaga Bay Wharf, New Zealand’s longest, you’ve really missed the point.
+And if you don’t stop for a fish off Tolaga Bay Wharf, New Zealand’s second-longest, you’ve really missed the point.

 The Tolaga Bay Beach Races are absolutely iconic!
 The races kick off this Saturday and are must for those wishing to be a part of a true #Tairawhiti #summer experience.
 All proceeds go back into the Tolaga Bay community too!
 So grab a chair, fill up the chilly bin, bring your friends and your togs for a dip, and marvel at this incredible display of #horsemanship!